fsicre/cylon-chip/README.md

 # Cylon.js For C.H.I.P.

-Cylon.js (http://cylonjs.com) is a JavaScript framework for robotics, physical computing, and the Internet of Things (IoT).
+Cylon.js (http://cylonjs.com) is a JavaScript framework for robotics, physical computing, and the Internet of Things (IoT) using Node.js.

 This module provides an adaptor for the C.H.I.P. $9 single-board Linux computer (http://getchip.com/).
 It uses the Chip-IO node module (https://github.com/sandeepmistry/node-chip-io) created by [@sandeepmistry](https://github.com/sandeepmistry), thank you!